Example - selecting tables with unrelated names

 specifies that you want to compare only the tables that have a name that includes the strings [Product], or Customer, or Order, or Invoice

 You must include the brackets ( [ ] ) in the string; if you specify the argument without the brackets, /Include:table:Product, theProductCategory table is included because it contains the string Product.
-The full SQL Server table names are qualified by the schema name in SQL Server 2005/2008, and include brackets.
-For example:
+The full SQL Server table names are qualified by the owner name in SQL Server 2000, and the schema name in SQL Server 2005/2008, and include brackets.
+For example (in SQL Server 2000):

 and so on.
 Therefore, the brackets indicate that you are specifying the full table name.
 To include the owner (or schema) name in the regular expression, you also need to escape the dot (